gnokit/Coursera_Capstone/Capstone Project - The Battle of Neighborhoods.md

 ### Machine Learning

 Now, let's use __Content-Based__ or __Item-Item recommendation systems__.
-In tdis case, I am going to try to figure out tde boss's favorite new cinema location by counting number of nearby venues and ratings given.
+In tdis case, I am going to try to figure out the boss's favorite new cinema location by counting number of nearby venues and ratings given.

-1. Normalize tde values of venues dataframe by using MinMaxScaler metdod and display tde first 5 records
+1. Normalize the values of venues dataframe by using MinMaxScaler metdod and display the first 5 records

     |Cinema Name|Arts & Entertainment|Bus Stop|Food|Metro Station|Shop & Service|
     |--- |--- |--- |--- |--- |--- |